riccardorinaldi7/FederatedLearning/README.md

 ## Cold Migration

 Copy and paste the code below inside LXD_Plugin at line 745.
-This script will check whether the training is running inside the container.
-The training script must either be called "federated-node.py".
+This script will check whether the training is running inside the container or not.
+The script running in the container must be called "federated-node.py".
 ```
 # WARNING: MY CODE
 code, out, err = cont.execute(['ps', 'aux'])